 We took the “Vaporettos” public water bus to Sacca Fisola Island and got off at the stop of the same name.
 From there it was only a short walk through the alleys and over a small bridge to the Giudecca Island and the Hilton Molino Stucky.
 Check-in in the lobby, which was still decorated for Christmas, was uncomplicated and friendly.
 Unfortunately, upgrades for Hilton Diamond members were limited due to occupancy.
 We were therefore only given a room with a king-size bed and a view of Venice.

-Lage des Hilton Molino Stucky
+Where is the Hilton Molino Stucky located?

 As mentioned in the section on how to get there, the Hilton Molino Stucky Venice is located on the island of Giudecca.
 This barrier island is directly opposite the main island of Venice, which in theory allows for incredible views of the lagoon.
 Unfortunately, during our stay in winter, Venice was often shrouded in fog, so we were largely denied the view.